enggen/Machine-Learning-for-Trading/README.md

-# Machine-Learning-for-Trading
+# Machine Learning for Trading
-Machine Learning Algorithms used for finance and trading
+### Machine Learning Algorithms used for finance and trading